FBC Kids and Youth Church online

 READ & DISCUSS

-- What stands out to you in this passage?
+- What are you uncomfortable with in this passage?
+What is comforting?

 - What are the beautiful things in life that you want to appreciate more?
 What does it look like to hold these with open hands?